SharePoint/sp-dev-training-spfx-spcontent/Lab.md

     These will all call different methods which you will add in the rest of this exercise.
 Each one will add, update or delete an item in the SharePoint list, and then call the existing `_getListItems()` method you created in the previous exercise followed by refreshing the web part by calling `render()` again.

-1. In order to work with the SharePoint REST API in the SharePoint Framework, add the following `import` statements to the top of the file, just after the existing `import` statements:

-    ```ts
-    import { SPHttpClient, SPHttpClientResponse } from '@microsoft/sp-http';
-    ```

 1. Add the following methods to the `SpFxHttpClientDemoWebPart` class to add a new item to the list:

       ```ts